Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 How much are property prices expected to increase in Dar es Salaam in 2026?

-As of early 2026, property prices in Dar es Salaam are expected to increase by approximately 5% to 9% over the course of the year, with a most likely figure around 7%.
+As of 2026, residential property prices in Dar es Salaam are expected to increase by about 6.5% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Dar es Salaam.